commitizen/cz-cli/README.md

   }
 ```

-When you're working in a Commitizen friendly repository, you'll be prompted to fill in any required fields and your commit messages will be formatted according to the standards defined by project maintainers.
+When you're working in a Commitizen-friendly repository, you'll be prompted to fill in any required fields, and your commit messages will be formatted according to the standards defined by project maintainers.

 [![Add and commit with Commitizen](https://github.com/commitizen/cz-cli/raw/master/meta/screenshots/add-commit.png)](https://github.com/commitizen/cz-cli/raw/master/meta/screenshots/add-commit.png)

 ### If your repo is NOT Commitizen friendly:

-If you're **not** working in a Commitizen friendly repository, then `git cz` will work just the same as `git commit` but `npx cz` will use the [streamich/git-cz](https://github.com/streamich/git-cz) adapter.
-To fix this, you need to first [make your repo Commitizen-friendly](#making-your-repo-commitizen-friendly)
+If you're **not** working in a Commitizen-friendly repository, then `git cz` will work just the same as `git commit`, but `npx cz` will use the [streamich/git-cz](https://github.com/streamich/git-cz) adapter.
+To fix this, you need to first [make your repo Commitizen friendly](#making-your-repo-commitizen-friendly)

-## Making your repo Commitizen-friendly
+## Making your repo Commitizen friendly

-For this example, we'll be setting up our repo to use [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) also known as [conventional-changelog](https://github.com/ajoslin/conventional-changelog).
+For this example, we'll be setting up our repo to use [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines), also known as [conventional-changelog](https://github.com/ajoslin/conventional-changelog).

-First, install the Commitizen cli tools:
+First, install the Commitizen CLI tools:

 ```sh
 npm install commitizen -g